Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 ## 26.4 Inserting code with #insert
-The **#insert** directive inserts a piece of compile-time generated code into a procedure or a struct.
+The **#insert** directive inserts a piece of compile-time generated code represented as a string into a procedure or a struct.

 See *26.6_insert.jai*:
 ```c++